 The farm can supply 55% of support for itself and the paid employees through sales at Farmer’s Market, U-pick berries, and weekly Community Supported Agriculture (CSA) boxes.
 The remaining 45% will come from donations and grants.

 9) What will be growing at Hungry World Farm?

-The usual produce in a market garden like tomatoes, broccoli, carrots, potatoes, corn, apples, strawberries, blueberries, etc. Also some unusual things like chestnuts.
+The usual produce in a market garden like tomatoes, broccoli, carrots, potatoes, corn, apples, strawberries, blueberries, etc. – also some unusual crops like chestnuts.

 10) Will you have animals?

 We hope to eventually acquire smaller animals like goats, sheep, rabbits and chickens.
 We think it is important for children and adults to have an up close experience with these types of animals.
-Goat is the number 1 meat that is eaten in the entire world.
+Goat is a highly consumed meat eaten around the world.
 It makes sense to us for people to see what a goat looks in real life.